 How can you beat your ego with meditation?
-One of the primary benefits of meditation is creating a sense of stillness, and calm, that is present throughout one’s entire life.
+One of the primary benefits of meditation is creating a sense of stillness and calm.
+That said, a sense of calm can be present throughout one’s entire life.
 The stillness and inner peace is one of the most attractive aspects of making meditation a daily practice.
-Meditation is clearing the mind; and in clearing the mind; silences the ego.
-In order to silence the ego; it is necessary to understand what the ego is.
+Additionally, meditation is clearing the mind; and in clearing the mind; silences the ego.
+In order to silence the ego; it is necessary to understand what the ego is and why it exists.

 Let’s start with what the ego is not.
 Within Yogic philosophy, the ego is only part of you, but it is not all of you.
 The ego is a form of personality consciousness, with a unique tasking system of analyzing, judging, and labeling everything.
 The ego is who your mind thinks you are.